smallwat3r/shhh-cli/README.md

 ```

 Or
-shhh-cli has no runtime dependencies.
-Download a binary for
+shhh-cli has no runtime dependencies, you can download a binary for
 your platform [here](https://github.com/smallwat3r/shhh-cli/releases).

 ## How to use it?